-At Rallybio, we intend to apply four pillars for transforming devastating disease.
-As we look to assess assets for development, we seek to license assets where we understand the biology, how the asset translates to the pathology, how the asset translates and addresses the clinical symptoms, and ultimately how the asset can translate into a drug that delivers transformative quality of life and/or patient survival.
+At Rallybio, we apply four pillars for transforming devastating diseases.
+As we look to evaluate assets for development, we seek to license assets where we are confident that (1) the biology of the asset is well understood, (2) the asset will impact the pathology, (3) the asset is capable of addressing the clinical symptoms, and (4) the asset can ultimately translate into a drug that delivers transformative quality of life and/or patient survival.

-Our small team of high-powered mentally agile team members will search for and evaluate assets using the following robust clinical and commercial filters that will allow us to identify and acquire a portfolio of high-quality small molecule and protein-based assets in the late discovery to early clinical stages of drug development.
+Our small team of determined mentally-agile team members will continue to search for and assess assets using the following robust clinical and commercial filters that will allow us to identify and acquire a portfolio of high-quality small molecule and protein-based assets in the late discovery to early clinical stages of drug development.

 Biological and Pathological Assessment